centiservice/mats3_site/_pages/home.md

 ### Message-based Interservice Communication is Great!

+In a Message-oriented microservice architecture, the individual services connects to a _Message Broker_ and subscribes to _queues_ from which they consume messages.
+Services also posts messages to these queues, for other services to consume and handle.
+The broker acts as an intermediary, a post-office, holding the messages from the producers until a consumer is ready to take it.
+The communication between the services is asynchronous: One service posting a message, and another service consuming a message, are separate operations, not blocking on each other.
+{: style="text-align: justify;"}

-Interservice communication using messages has many advantages over traditional HTTP-based systems.
+Interservice communication using messages has many advantages over traditional synchronous HTTP-based systems.
 Messaging naturally provides high availability, scalability, location transparency, prioritization, processing transactionality, fault tolerance, great monitoring, simple error handling, and efficient and flexible resource management.
 {: style="text-align: justify;"}

 ### Message-based Architectures Can be Complex

-Despite these benefits, many developers and architects shy away from message-oriented architectures due to the challenges of implementing and maintaining them.
-It requires a shift to asynchronous, multi-staged distributed processing, where processing flows often span multiple services and codebases, and the result can be difficult to grasp and manage.
+Despite many benefits, developers and architects seems to shy away from message-oriented architectures due to the challenges of implementing and maintaining them.
+It requires a large mental shift to asynchronous, multi-staged distributed processing, where processing flows often span multiple services and codebases, and the result can be difficult to grasp and manage.
 {: style="text-align: justify;"}

-In contrast, synchronous protocols, typically over HTTP, offers a sequential and blocking code style that is simpler to follow and easy to reason about, which is why they're often preferred over messaging.
-{: style="text-align: justify;"}

 ### Mats<sup>3</sup> Solves the Cognitive Load of Messaging!

-Mats<sup>3</sup> allows developers to code message-based systems in a way that feels familiar and intuitive, using a sequential and blocking-like programming style.
-But at the same time, systems using Mats<sup>3</sup> get to enjoy all the advantages of an asynchronous message-oriented architecture.
-Mats<sup>3</sup> gives you the best of both worlds without the cognitive load!
+Mats<sup>3</sup> allows developers to code message-based systems in a way that feels familiar and intuitive, by providing a programming model that _appears_ to be sequential and synchronous.
+However, under the hood, each step of a Mats Endpoint is actually a separate and autonomous consumer, processor and producer of messages.
+Systems using Mats<sup>3</sup> get to enjoy all the advantages of an asynchronous, transactional and message-oriented architecture, while feeling as simple as if using HTTP - giving you the best of both worlds without the cognitive load!
 {: style="text-align: justify;"}